learnable-content/Laravel-5/README.md

 ## Hosts file

-Next lets add a line to our ```/etc/hosts```.
-The hosts file is used to map hostnames to addresses.
-It is a way for us to use `homestead.app` and route that to the ip address of the homestead vm. ```192.168.10.10  homestead.app``` should be added your hosts file.
+Next lets add a line to our `/etc/hosts`.
+The hosts file is used to map hostnames to addresses, for browsers on our computer alone.
+It is a way for us to use `homestead.app` and route that to the ip address of the Homestead vm. `192.168.10.10  homestead.app` should be added your hosts file.

 ## Bringing up the virtual machine

 Let's install and bring up the vagrant machine now.
-From the ```~/Homestead``` directory run ```vagrant up```.
+From the `~/Homestead` directory run `vagrant up`.
 This will install all the included software listed above which should take a few minutes.
+It can take longer on the first run - considerably so - so be patient!

 Now lets try to hit the url and see if everything installed correctly.
-Go to your browser and type in ```http://homestead.app```.
+Go to your browser and type in `http://homestead.app`.
 You should see an nginx error. (checking to see if this is true)